PlummersSoftwareLLC/Primes/BENCHMARK.md

 2. ```xcode-select --install```
 3. A popup window appears, select install
 4. In the next window accept the terms
-5. The installation now starts, wait unil it completes
+5. The installation now starts, wait until it completes

 #### **Docker Desktop for macOS**